-- 19. Encourages business enterprises to carry out appropriate human rights due diligence in order to identify, prevent, mitigate and account for how they address their human rights impact, including with respect to allegations of use of conscript labour; - 20.
-Encourages Member States to increase attention and, if feasible, resources to improve the situation of human rights in Eritrea by strengthening engagement with the Government of Eritrea; - 21.
-Requests the Secretary-General to provide the Special Rapporteur with all information and the resources necessary to fulfil her mandate; - 22.
-Requests the President of the General Assembly to submit the report and the oral updates of the commission of inquiry to all relevant organs of the United Nations for consideration and appropriate action; - 23.
-Reiterates its strong encouragement to the African Union to follow up on the report and recommendations of the commission of inquiry and the update on human rights in Eritrea by establishing an investigation, supported by the international community, with a view to examining and bringing to justice those responsible for crimes involving violations and abuses of human rights identified by the commission of inquiry, including any that may amount to a crime against humanity; - 24.
-Decides to remain seized of the matter.
+20. Encourages business enterprises to carry out appropriate human rights due diligence in order to identify, prevent, mitigate and account for how they address their human rights impact, including with respect to allegations of use of conscript labour;

+21. Encourages Member States to increase attention and, if feasible, resources to improve the situation of human rights in Eritrea by strengthening engagement with the Government of Eritrea;

+22. Requests the Secretary-General to provide the Special Rapporteur with all information and the resources necessary to fulfil her mandate;

+23. Requests the General Assembly to submit the report and the oral updates of the commission of inquiry to all relevant organs of the United Nations for consideration and appropriate action;

+24. Reiterates its strong encouragement to the African Union to follow up on the report and recommendations of the commission of inquiry and the update on human rights in Eritrea by establishing an investigation, supported by the international community, with a view to examining and bringing to justice those responsible for crimes involving violations and abuses of human rights identified by the commission of inquiry, including any that may amount to a crime against humanity;

+25. Decides to remain seized of the matter.